 I announced that I was using the moment to file an ethics complaint against the city manager.

 The city manager is an attorney.
 He may have violated Rule 8.4, which prohibits conduct involving dishonesty, fraud, deceit, or misrepresentation.
 I first raised the matter in the mayor’s office in November 2024.
 The mayor indicated he personally would not tolerate such conduct.
 He took no action.
-Since the ethics complaint goes first to the desk of the very city manager who is the subject of the complaint before going to an ethics committee that has been lacking 3 of its 5 members for years, leaving it without a quorum, I stated that I was aware that for now, at best I am laying down a record.
+Since the ethics complaint goes first to the desk of the very city manager who is the subject of the complaint before going to an ethics committee that has been lacking 3 of its 5 members for years, leaving it without a quorum, and that reports to him, I said that for now, I am simply laying down a record.

-I mentioned my six outstanding FOILs—unanswered for months, in violation of the law—and the eleven more I would be filing, starting that night.
+I brought up my six outstanding FOILs — unanswered for months, in violation of the law — and the eleven more I would be filing, starting that night.

 Then I turned to the Kenny tenants.
-Councilperson Tamika is new, but she is hitting the ground running: she was the only councilperson with several specific and constructive recommendations, such as bringing in mobile boilers until the permanent ones are fixed and sending the bill to the landlord.
-I commended her, and added that the nightmare might not have come to pass if the council had hired three code inspectors instead of wasting salary on an executive vanity hire: I am here referring to the deputy city manager position that I had intended to critique back on December 18.
-I concluded with a personal story: about how decades ago, I was one of ten thousand loft tenants, mostly in Manhattan, who went on rent strike against hundreds of landlords simultaneously.
-Our effort kept tens of thousands in their homes: about equal to or exceeding the population of Newburgh.
+Councilperson Tamika is new, but she is hitting the ground running: she was the only councilperson with specific and constructive recommendations, such as bringing in mobile boilers until the permanent ones are fixed and sending the bill to the landlord.
+I commended her, and added that the nightmare might not have come to pass if the council had hired three code inspectors instead of wasting salary on an executive vanity hire: I am here referring to the deputy city manager position that I had intended to critique back at that council meeting on December 18.
+I concluded with a personal story: about how decades ago, I was one of tens of thousands of loft tenants, a number approaching the population of Newburgh, mostly artists, mostly in Manhattan, who went on rent strike against hundreds of landlords simultaneously.
+Our effort kept us in our homes.
 We wrote groundbreaking landlord tenant law.
 If they wanted to know how that was done, they can find me through their councilperson.

 I walked to the clerk and handed her the ethics complaint and a FOIL request on Neppl’s vetting, and left.
-As I reached my car, I opened my mobile and hit send—my remarks, the ethics complaint, the FOIL—to every councilmember and the mayor.
-In case they weren’t paying attention.
+As I reached my car, I opened my mobile and hit send — my remarks, the ethics complaint, the FOIL — to every councilmember and the mayor.
+In case their attention had drifted.

-The people who came to celebrate Michael Neppl saw a ceremony.
-They saw a fifth-generation Newburgh native coming home to serve.
-They saw dignitaries and applause and the trappings of civic achievement.
-Then they put on their coats and left.
+The people who stayed for the show celebrated Michael Neppl, the fifth-generation Newburgh native coming home to serve.
+They saw the trappings of civic achievement.

 They didn’t see Corey Allen.